colinspear/blog/content/posts/artist_graph.md

 > ### Diversion on path length and clustering
 > TODO: briefly explain clustering and path length

 Now, back to our analysis.
-Our procdure is the following:
+Our procedure is the following:

 1. Calculate average path length and clustering coefficient of the original network.
 2. Generate the appropriate synthetic network.